Dyne:bolic

-dyne:bolic GNU/Linux is a Live CD/DVD distribution based on the Linux kernel.
+dyne:bolic GNU/Linux is a live CD/DVD distribution based on the Linux kernel.
 It is shaped by the needs of media activists, artists and creators to be a practical tool with a focus on multimedia production, that delivers a large assortment of applications.
 It allows manipulation and broadcast of both sound and video with tools to record, edit, encode, and stream.
 In addition to multimedia specific programs, dyne:bolic also provides word processors and common desktop computing tools.

-Termed "Rastasoft" by its author, it is based entirely on free software, and as such is recommended and endorsed by the GNU Project. dyne:bolic is created by volunteers and the author and maintainer Jaromil, who also included multimedia tools such as MusE, HasciiCam, and FreeJ in the distribution.
+Termed "Rastasoft", a portmanteau of Rastafari and software, by its author, it is based entirely on free software, and as such is recommended and endorsed by the GNU Project. dyne:bolic is created by volunteers and the author and maintainer Jaromil, who also included multimedia tools such as MusE, HasciiCam, and FreeJ in the distribution.

 A decade after version 3 was released, dyne:bolic re-entered development with version 4 beta in 2021.

 Live CD/DVD

 dyne:bolic is intended to be used as Live CD/DVD.
 It does not require installation to a hard drive.
 It automatically attempts to recognize most devices and peripherals, including sound and video components.
 It is designed to be able to run on older and slower computers, its kernel is optimized for low latency and performance.
 This optimization makes the distribution ideal for audio and video production, potentially transforming PCs into full media stations.
 Consequently, the software included may not always be the newest version available.